eez-open/dib-kicad-template/README.md

 The project template makes it easy to start working on a new peripheral module and will need to be copied to your local KiCad template folder.

+The template was created using symbols, footprints and 3D models from [eez-kicad-libraries](https://github.com/eez-open/eez-kicad-libraries), so for proper display it is recommended to install that plugin.

 ### Setting up the KiCad template folder

-Start KiCad and in `Preferences` (1) open `Configure Paths...` (2) where you can see the currently configured Template path that you can change at will.
+Start KiCad and in `Preferences` (1) open `Configure Paths...` (2) where you can see the currently configured Template path that you can change as desired.

 ![config1](images/template_config1.png)